rust-lang/book/nostarch/chapter15.md

   |               ++++    +
 ```

-In this suggestion, “indirection” means that instead of storing a value
+In this suggestion, *indirection* means that instead of storing a value
 directly, we should change the data structure to store the value indirectly by
 storing a pointer to the value instead.